Tiger-Du/SE-PINN/README.md

 ### Demonstration

 __Figure 1__ and __Figure 2__ are animations of the ground state (left) and the energy of the ground state (right) that are predicted by the model as it trains.
-The physical system is the quantum harmonic oscillator, which is used to model diatomic molecules such as those of hydrogen halides, nitrogen, and oxygen.
-The enforcement of exact reflectional symmetry on the prediction of the ground state via a particular architectural layer -- a "hub layer" -- improves the convergence of the model to the correct energy.
+The physical system is the quantum harmonic oscillator, which is used to model diatomic molecules such as molecules of hydrogen halides, nitrogen, and oxygen.
+The enforcement of exact symmetry on the prediction of the ground state via a particular architectural layer -- a "hub layer" -- improves the convergence of the model to the correct energy.

 | **Figure 1**: No Enforcement of Exact Symmetry via Architecture |
 | --- |